suits-rpg/rules/lib/rules/combat.md

 * If you draw over your Critical Wounds but under your Body, one point of Critical Wounds stabilizes (and becomes a normal non-critical wound).

-If the sum of your critical and normal Wounds is over twice your body, you die.

 A medic can prevent bleeding by drawing under their skill - the subject's critical wounds.
 If successful, they prevent the bleeding.
 On a turn in which you do NOT bleed, they can attempt to stabilize a second point of Critical Wounds.

+##### Bleeding out

+If the sum of your critical and normal Wounds is over twice your body, you die.
+This death can be cured by emergency medicine in a modern campaign, but to any pre-modern observer, you are an ex parrot.

+If a modern EMT is convenient, you continue to bleed out until you reach Body x 3, at which point, you are completely gone.
+However, you will be comatose until you heal back to Body x 2.

 #### Death